55-Tech-Limited/accounting-service-docs/docs/api-reference/transactions-api.md

 ---
 sidebar_position: 3
-description: Learn how to fund user account, get transactions, get transaction by id and get transaction by reference
+description: Learn how to fund user account, withdraw from user account, get transactions, get transaction by id and get transaction by reference
 ---

 import Tabs from "@theme/Tabs";